tewendel/interkit-masterarbeit/sites/docs/src/content/tutorial/top-menu.md

 - The **TopBarShell** lets you divide the screen into a main content part and a bar at the top.

-- The **Styling** component is used here to remove the border line that is normally shown by the TopBarShell.

 - The **HorizontalSpacer** allows you to divide the top bar into a central area and space for buttons on the left and right.

 - The **Route** and **RouteConnector** components allow you to define parts of the app that are shown depening on the user.
 Each route has a unique path that we use to identify which route should be shown. "/" is always the starting path of the app.